M-arcus/cloudron-docs/docs/documentation/cli.md

 # tail -f /run/wordpress/wp-debug.log      # note that log file path and name is specific to the app
 ```

-## Instrospecting the app's file system using Cloudron CLI
+## Browsing the app's file system using Cloudron CLI

 On the Cloudron, apps are containerized and run with a virtual file system.
 To navigate the
 file system, use the following command: